Retrieve data with APIs from Python

 By enriching the previous data, this gives:

-NOMRS NUMVOIE INDREP TYPVOIE LIBVOIE CADR CODPOS DEPCOM DEP TYPEQU ... etablissement_mere type_rattachement_etablissement_mere code_circonscription code_zone_animation_pedagogique libelle_zone_animation_pedagogique code_bassin_formation libelle_bassin_formation result_score latitude_ban longitude_ban
+NOMRS NUMVOIE INDREP TYPVOIE LIBVOIE CADR CODPOS DEPCOM DEP TYPEQU ... type_rattachement_etablissement_mere code_circonscription code_zone_animation_pedagogique libelle_zone_animation_pedagogique code_bassin_formation libelle_bassin_formation position result_score latitude_ban longitude_ban

 We can check that the geolocation is not too off by comparing it with the longitudes and latitudes of the education directory added earlier: